StefanoND/NWNXEE-SETUP/README.md

 | index.html           | File for NGINX (Lines 49-51) |
 | nwsync               | File for NGINX (Lines 53-55) |

+## NOIP Setup

+Instructions on how to setup No-ip2 for static IP address:

+- noip-setup.sh

 ## NWNX_PROFILER Setup

 Instructions on how to setup InfluxDB and Grafana for NWNX_PROFILER: